OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 reference-section-title: "Bibliography"
 lang: en-GB
 categories:
   - blog
   - project_dh
   - project_oape
+  - project_sihafa
+  - project_jaraid
 tags:
+  - tutorial
+  - mapping
+  - R
+  - ggplot2
+  - XSLT
+  - XML
+  - ImageMagick
+  - GIF
+  - bibliographic data
+  - multilingual DH
-- documentation
+  - Arabic periodicals
 ---

-To celebrate this year's [Day of DH](https://dhcenternet.org/initiatives/day-of-dh/2021) ([#DayOfDH20201](https://twitter.com/search?q=%23DayOfDH2021)), I want to share this draft tutorial for mapping multilingual bibliographic data sets with R. This is a draft and I appreciate any comments, questions etc. using [hypothes.is](https://hypothes.is/).
+To celebrate this year's [Day of DH](https://dhcenternet.org/initiatives/day-of-dh/2021) ([#DayOfDH20201](https://twitter.com/search?q=%23DayOfDH2021)), I want to share this draft tutorial for mapping multilingual bibliographic data sets with R.

+*NOTES*

+- This is a draft and I appreciate any comments, questions etc. using [hypothes.is](https://hypothes.is/).
+- This website is generated using the default GitHub pages Jekyll workflow, which does not support a citeproc plugin.
+The few references are, therefore, currently not formatted.

 # Introduction